egt-cvdl/egt-cvdl/README.md

 We would like you to use your abilities in a small python ( use version 3.6) project that is applicable to CV/DL domain.
 You should consider this as a time-based assignment which should take half a day or a day at the most.
 Also there won't be any pointers aside from the instructions and requirements section.

+This is a full-time and on-site job.
+The location is Ulutek/Bursa, so no remote.

 ### Instructions
 - When you feel ready to give this a try, start by creating a private repo in github and add egt-cvdl github account as a collaborator.
 Also please add your cv to the repo in pdf format and perform an initial commit with the message: 'cv/dl application, initial commit'
 - When you're ready to start working on the actual project, create an issue.